-On average, 390 fatalities associated with pool or spa submersions involving children younger than 15 years of age were reported to CPSC staff annually during the period from 2008 through 2010.
-The years for reported injury and fatality statistics differ as a result of the lag in fatality reporting.
+On average, 390 fatalities associated with pool or spa submersions involving children younger than 15 years of age were reported to CPSC staff annually from 2009 through 2011.
+The years for reported injury statistics differ from those for fatalities because of a lag in fatality reporting.
 Reported fatality frequencies by year and age category are shown in Table 6.
 Seventy-six percent of the victims of the reported pool- or spa-related childhood submersion fatalities were younger than 5 years of age.
-Victims in this age category also accounted for 78 percent of the childhood submersion injuries related to pools or spas between 2010 and 2012.
-Cases in NEISS that were classified as DOA or died in the ED are also included in fatality case counts for their respective years.
+As stated previously, victims in this age category also accounted for an average of 78 percent of the childhood submersion injuries related to pools or spas between 2011 and 2013.
+Cases in NEISS that were classified as "DOA" or "died in the ED" (see Table 4) are also included in fatality case counts for their respective years.